 It also means that there’s no mess in your house, no worry about kids getting into something off-limits, and the birthday kid feels like they’re doing something extra special too.
 Plus, not everyone has space or a yard to accommodate a bunch of kids!

 That doesn’t mean you have to book an expensive venue or activity, though.
-There’s plenty of great places to host a birthday party that won’t cost much more than having it in your own home.
+There are plenty of great places to host a birthday party that won’t cost much more than having it in your own home.

 Here are 10 kids birthday party places that are free or cheap.